binford2k/recipebook/recipes/_winter_warmers/autumn_rum.md

 Carefully twist and pinch the orange peel over the glass to release a small amount of oil.
 Drop the peel in.

 Float the apple round on top.
+Or experiment with other fruits.
+A few pomegranate kernels, a slice of fig. We once made cocktails with rounds of dried bael fruit, and it was delicious.

+Be creative! 🎨